cs1730/csx730-uthread/README.md

 | `r15`    | register 15            |

 This is not an exhaustive list!
 You may find that saving additional registers is needed.
-A `typedef struct` called `uthread_ctx` is provided.
+A `typedef struct` called `uthread_ctx` is provided with the starter code.
 You may add additional registers to the structure if you find it necesary.
 Here is an example of how to save the register stack pointer and register base pointer to a member of a structure:

 ```c
 uthread_ctx ctx;              // create structure